Utility Locating Services in Salt Lake & Utah County

 Utility locating with GPR (ground penetrating radar) is a safe and non-invasive technology that uses radio waves to locate underground utilities and structures.
 Unlike other utility-locating equipment, GPR does not require a physical connection to the utility nor does it rely on electromagnetic (EM) radiation from the buried utility.
 GPR can locate utilities in soil, rock, concrete, or wood.

-Utility locating with GPR provides information on the presence, location, and depth of both metallic and non-metallic utilities, including the following:
+GPR for Utility locating in Utah County provides information on the presence, location, and depth of both metallic and non-metallic utilities, including the following:

 - Communications (cable television, fiber optics, telephone)